-Dismantling Data Silos And Delivering Unprecedented Insight With EWDI
+Dismantling Data Silos And Delivering Unprecedented Insight With UAIDP

 By Jamal Syed, HEXstream president and CEO

-Last week we shared an update about our co-development of Oracle’s Energy and Water Data Intelligence platform.
+We recently shared an update about our co-development of the Oracle Utilities AI Data Platform (UAIDP).
 This is big news–we’re very excited about the initiative–and as I’ve been focusing on this platform one of the aspects that jumps out at me is its unique ability to align data from back office and business operations, which generates meaningful data insights in a manner we haven’t seen before.

 We have witnessed increasing efforts from utilities to dismantle data silos between their various operations.
 Some are doing a terrific job with this, others not so much.
 It is not uncommon to see data from, say, customer experience joined with asset and distribution data; the result is clearer vision into these processes and more reliable performance overall.
 Or consider the example of smart-meter data being combined with real-time outage data and asset-health data, resulting in enhanced customer service, more accurate preventive maintenance and better load balancing.

-Prior to our launch of EWDI there was no single platform to effectively bring these pools of utility operational data together.
+Prior to our launch of UAIDP there was no single platform to effectively bring these pools of utility operational data together.
 We could not previously maintain cohesiveness between these disparate groups of data.

 We now can.

-EWDI is built upon Oracle’s most comprehensive and time-tested cloud-based platform—Fusion Data Intelligence (FDI), which has been used across industries for years in the back office to create common enterprise-information models.
-Now the same foundation is being used to optimize EWDI.
+UAIDP is built upon Oracle’s most comprehensive and time-tested cloud-based platform—Fusion Data Intelligence (FDI), which has been used across industries for years in the back office to create common enterprise-information models.
+Now the same foundation is being used to optimize UAIDP.
 We can deliver universal data models that easily extend to include all types of data.

-CLICK HERE TO CONNECT WITH US ABOUT CAPITALIZING ON EWDI AT YOUR UTILITY.
+CLICK HERE TO CONNECT WITH US ABOUT CAPITALIZING ON UAIDP AT YOUR UTILITY.

 Let's get your data streamlined today!